-Users of access control systems and biometric technologies should comply with all applicable discrimination legislation and the Data Protection Act.
-They should apply the recommendations of the Information Commissioner's "Employment Practices Code".
+Users of access control systems and biometric technologies should comply with all applicable discrimination legislation, The Data Protection Act (1998) and should apply the recommendations of the Information Commissioner's "Employment Practices Code".

 This document was created by the Access and Asset Protection Section of the British Security Industry Association (BSIA).